Protect yourself this flu season

 Published on 02 April 2020

-We currently have a limited supply of paid flu immunisations for children aged 5-10 years for $25, and we are still taking bookings for the free government flu immunisations for children 6 months to under 5 years of age and at risk groups.
+Sessions are continuing to run at all dates and locations.
+However, we are limiting the amount of clients entering the facility at any one time.
+Please be prepared for delays.
+We currently have a limited supply of paid flu immunisations for children aged 5+ years for $25 (payment by eftpos the day), and free for children 6 months to under 5 years of age and at risk groups.
 We cannot supply the vaccine to over 65s, contact your GP for further details.

 You never forget the flu.

 Symptoms come on quickly and can knock you out for weeks.
-Protect yourself this winter and get your flu shot by booking in.
+Protect yourself this winter and get your flu shot.

 Anyone who has a medical condition should get their flu shot from their GP.